dapr/docs/daprdocs/content/en/operations/resiliency/policies.md

 description: "Configure resiliency policies for timeouts, retries/backoffs and circuit breakers"
 ---

-Resiliency is currently a preview feature.
+> Resiliency is currently a preview feature.
 Before you can utilize resiliency policies, you must first enable the resiliency preview feature.

 ### Policies

-Policies is where timeouts, retries and circuit breaker policies are defined.
-Each is given a name so they can be referred to from the `targets` section in the resiliency spec.
+You define timeouts, retries and circuit breaker policies under `policies`.
+Each policy is given a name so you can refer to them from the `targets` section in the resiliency spec.

 #### Timeouts

 Timeouts can be used to early-terminate long-running operations.
+If you've exceeded timeout:

-If a timeout is exceeded the operation in progress will be terminated if possible and an error is returned.
-Valid values are of the form `15s`, `2m`, `1h30m`, etc
+- The operation in progress will be terminated (if possible).
+- An error is returned.

+Valid values are of the form `15s`, `2m`, `1h30m`, etc. For example:
-Example definitions:

 ```yaml
 spec:
   policies: